tandinomu/tandinomu.github.io/_posts/2024-06-20-TellonymGroup.md

      - Used `.tsx` files and Shadcn UI for components.

    - **Backend**:
-     - Managed MongoDB schema design and API endpoints.
+     - Managed sql design and API endpoints.

 3. **Namgyel Wangchuk: Public Profiles**